Help, my company is insolvent! Who should I call?

-Option 2: Formal restructure through a voluntary Administration
+Option 2: Formal restructure through a voluntary administration

 Voluntary administration is a formal process where the voluntary administrator takes over control of the company from the directors.
 The focus is to put an offer of compromise to creditors whilst continuing to trade the business and investigate the conduct of directors.
-If the voluntary administrator isn’t able to convince creditors to accept an offer of compromise from directors the company is put into liquidation.
+If the voluntary administrator isn’t able to convince creditors to accept an offer of compromise from directors, the company is put into liquidation.

 There is a potential conflict of interest so the voluntary administrator is prohibited from providing substantial pre-insolvency advice to the directors about restructuring pre-appointment.
 The position of the voluntary administrator is a difficult one and directors often accuse them of being “Jekyll and Hyde”.
 The directors appoint the voluntary administrator so before their appointment they’ll be friendly and give assurances of a smooth process.
-Whilst after their appointment (when under statutory obligation to act in the best interests of creditors) the friendliness ends when the cold reality of the actual voluntary administration process is realised.
+But after their appointment (when under statutory obligation to act in the best interests of creditors) the friendliness ends and the cold reality of the actual voluntary administration process is realised.

 The insolvency industry is not a place for new players to try without support.
 The usual process of appointment of an insolvency practitioner, through the company’s external accountant, is unlikely to be optimal.
 There may be a paid referral relationship in place or some other incentive that the external accountant receives in consideration for the referral.
 Directors are better off appointing an independent expert who acts solely in the interests of the directors and owners and has sufficient experience with insolvency to give robust and uninhibited advice.